 The mapping of Slice interfaces revolves around the idea that, to invoke a remote operation, you call a member function on a local class instance that is a proxy for the remote object.
 This makes the mapping easy and intuitive to use because making a remote procedure call is no different from making a local procedure call (apart from error semantics).

 Java Classes Generated for an Interface

-The compiler generates three source files for each Slice interface.
+The compiler generates quite a few source files for each Slice interface.
 In general, for an interface

 <interface-name>, the following source files are created by the compiler: